Saturday

 Jesus taught His disciples a lesson on forgiveness.
 When asked how many times they should forgive someone who transgresses against them He instructed them to forgive “70 x7”.
 This same patience is displayed in the response of God.
 The psalmist reports that time after time God restrained His response of anger and wrath.
 Oh that we would live with such self- control.
 How many of us are so ruled by our spirit instead of our human emotions that we can repeatedly restrain our responses when faced with the sinfulness of others in our lives?
 “And yet He was merciful!”
 May our hearts be shaped by that mercy that always triumphs over judgment.
 May our words be molded by the patience of God.

 How can God express such patient mercy in the face of such neglect and disrespect for His kindness?
 What is the secret to His restraint?
 It is simply understanding.
 Because God knows man for what He is: fallen and in need of a savior, God is able to reach out a hand of love to call him back to himself.
 Even though His holiness calls for justice, His love calls for mercy because He is mindful of us.
 In verse 39 the psalmist reflects on God’s conscious response to man’s humanity!
 “He remembered that they were but flesh.”
 What a powerful key for compassion; the remembrance of man’s condition.
 What a contrast between a Godly response and a carnal response.
 Our tendency is typically to respond based on what has been done to us or to others.
 God’s response includes a sincere consideration of man’s weakness and nature before He responds to their deeds.
 This is the secret of true compassion, awareness!
 When we look beyond the deed to the driving forces behind the deed, it doesn’t make the deed acceptable but our response is now tempered with mercy instead of judgment.
 It is as simple as the old saying, “don’t judge a man until you walk a mile in his shoes.”
 God walked more than a mile for us… He walked all the way to Calvary.
-Will you follow Him to a
+Will you follow Him to a heart

 of mercy?